BLOG

 11. Avoid Orphan Pages

-Orphaned pages are neglected.
-They are not linked from any other page within your site, making them hard to find by users and more likely to be ignored by search engines.
+Orphan pages are not internally linked, making them hard to find for users and search engines.

 12. Set Up Proper Redirects

-Redirects are vital for maintaining SEO value when URLs change.
+Redirects help maintain SEO value when URLs change.

 Final Thoughts